SneakyPeet/whats-that-function/_functions/clojure.core/into.md

 ---
 title: clojure.core/into
-description: TODO
+description: into is a clojure.core function that takes 2 collections, and conjoins the items from the second collection into the first collection, returning a collection of the same type as the first collection.
 layout: fn
 fn: into
 lib: clojure.core
 programming_language: clojure
-backgroundcolor: ""
+backgroundcolor: "#f5ff74"
-headingcolor: ""
+headingcolor: "#7de6a1"
-fncolor: "TODO"
+fncolor: "#c78bf9"
 youtube: TODO
-published: false
+published: true
 frontpage: false
 date: 2024-04-19 00:00:00